JGQH/Yugioh-Cards-Prices/README.md

 ![Loading YDK](./Resources/readme_1.png) | ![Selecting Prices](./Resources/readme_2.png)

 ## To Do
-* Create keys to easily share the price online (When selling a deck based on the .ydk file)
+* Adds method to read the keys using request to the API